They say…

 First sold beer: December 2020

-Brewing in the vaults: German Kraft at Mercato Mayfair, W1.
+Brewing in the vaults: at Mercato Mayfair, London W1.

-Besides a adjacent to the brewhouse, beers are also sold at a further bar at ground floor level on the high altar, constructed from over 1,000 golden glass bricks made by melting down broken glasses collected at Elephant.
-Currently all dispense here is from keg due to problems with the dispense tanks.
+Besides a adjacent to the brewhouse, beers were also sold at a ground level bar on the high altar, constructed from over 1,000 golden glass bricks made by melting down broken glasses collected at Elephant.

-Beers are almost entirely sold on the sites themselves from tank and keg, with some exchange between them.
-Most core beers are brewed on the biggest kit at Elephant, with the smaller kits in Dalston and Mayfair used for changing specials and seasonals.
-Brewing on site is fundamental to the concept: according to the brewery, it not only guarantees freshness but cuts carbon emissions by 75% by reducing packaging and transport.
+Beers were almost entirely sold on the sites themselves from tank and keg, with some exchange between them.
+Most core beers were brewed on the biggest kit at Elephant, with the smaller kits in Dalston and Mayfair used for changing specials and seasonals.

 The head brewer for the group is now James Mozolewski.